The Deep Web Could Make Human Smuggling Safer

 Buying Your Drugs Online Is Good for You

-This Chemical Critic Was Given Thousands of Euros Worth of Drugs for Free
+This Chemical Critic Was Given Thousands of Pounds Worth of Drugs for Free